Estate Plan Changes to Make as Your Family Grows

 As your family changes, so too should your estate plan.
-We have blogged about the necessity of updating or refreshing your estate plan in previous posts, but today we want to turn our attention to changing your plan in light of your growing family.
-This issue is especially important if you are a new family, have young children, or have experienced a significant change in your personal life or affairs.
-You should always talk to your attorney before you make any decisions about changing your estate plan, but there are specific situations in which you should consider making changes as soon as possible.
+We have written about the necessity of updating your estate plan in the past.
+Today we want to turn our attention to changing your plan in light of your growing family.
+This issue is especially important if you are a new family with young children.
+Consult a qualified elder law attorney before you make any decisions about changing your estate plan.
+There are specific situations in which you should consider making changes as soon as possible.

 The Birth or Adoption of a Child

-When you have a child, either by birth or by adoption, your estate planning needs change dramatically.
-Not only will your estate plan need to protect you and your interests, but it will also need to make provisions for the new child in your life.
-You might also have to take into consideration other issues, such as spousal inheritance rights, decision-making abilities in light of incapacitation, guardianship questions, and many others.
+When you have a child, either by birth or by adoption, your estate planning needs updating.
+Your updated plan will need to consider planning and protecting your new child.
+You might also have to take into consideration other issues.
+These include things like spousal inheritance rights, decision-making abilities in light of incapacitation and guardianship questions.
 If you already have a child and are expecting another one, you also need to go back and revise your estate plan to reflect your new circumstances.

 Guardian Selection as Children Change